handfistface/ListPoint/replit.md

 - CSRF protection is enabled on all forms.
 - MongoDB indexes are used for performance on frequently queried fields.
 - **List Visibility**: All lists are enforced as public.
 The visibility UI control is hidden from users, and backend code ensures `is_public=True` for all list creation and editing operations.
 This was implemented on October 11, 2025 to simplify the platform and promote list sharing.
+- **List Cloning & Genealogy**: Lists track parent-child relationships via `parent_id` and `clone_count` fields.
+When a parent list is deleted, children are reassigned to their grandparent.
+If no grandparent exists, an orphan copy owned by "None" user is created to preserve genealogy.
+Admins have special permissions to manage orphaned lists (implemented October 12, 2025).
+- **Permission System**: Custom `can_manage_list()` helper function checks if a user can manage a list based on ownership, collaboration status, or admin privileges for orphaned lists.
+This ensures admins can maintain orphaned lists while regular users cannot access them.

 ## External Dependencies
 - **Database**: MongoDB (remote instance via MongoDB Atlas)